getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

   integrations: [
     new ApmIntegrations.Tracing(),
   ],
-  tracesSampleRate: 0.25,
-});
+  tracesSampleRate: 1.0, // Be sure to adjust this to your needs });
 ```

 *NOTE:* The `Tracing` integration is available under `Sentry.Integrations.Tracing` when using the CDN bundle.

 To send traces, you will need to set the `tracesSampleRate` to a nonzero value.
-The configuration above will capture 25% of your transactions.
+The configuration above will capture 100% of your transactions.

 By default, the `pageload` and `navigation` transactions set a transaction name using `window.location.pathname`.